 - Cover topics such as emergency medicine, disaster management, community health, anthropology, and sociology of health and illness.

-- Benefit from insights from the International Federation of the Red Cross and Red Crescent Societies (IFRC), a collaborator on this course.
+- Benefit from insights from the International Federation of the Red Cross and Red Crescent Societies (IFRC) and Médecines sans Frontières (MSF), collaborators on the content of this course.

 - Study when it suits you through part-time online learning.

 - Choose to start studying in January or September.